Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 ![Warehouses New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Warehouses%20New.PNG)

 ## Zones
 In this section you can create/edit zones.
 Zones is an area where several sites are associated to it.
-Generally a Territory Manager is associated to specicif zone(s).
+Generally a Territory Manager is associated to specific zone(s).

 ![Zones](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Zones.PNG)